ribvl/Data-Science-and-Machine-Learning-Bootcamp/README.md

 # Python for Data Science and Machine Learning Bootcamp
 Projects and exercises done for [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/).
-All exercises were created by Jose Marcial Portilla, copyright by Pierian Data Inc, for the course.
+All exercises from this course were created by Jose Marcial Portilla, copyright by Pierian Data Inc.

 Libraries:
 * Pandas